WetenSchaap/ELN-for-obsidian/Readme.md

 ![[Experiments.base]]

 Here you see all experiments currently in our vault that are _not_ marked as completed.
 If you make a new experiment, it will be added to the table.
 In the top left, you can select a different _view_.
 This means a different filter is applied to your notes.
 The `All experiments` view will show all experiments, including their name and status.
 The `Useful experiments` view will only display experiments marked as useful.
 The `Stale experiments` view will display experiments that are not yet completed but have been created over a month ago.
 You can also make your own view.
 You can filter on all properties you gave the experiment: tags, date created, the presence of certain words - whatever you want.

 In this example vault, I have created four default bases:

 1. [[Experiments.base]]
 2. [[Stocks & Samples.base]]
 3. [[Spreadsheets.base]]
 4. [[Meetings & Talks.base]]

 Just look at them if you need to find something specific.
 You can of course also create your own views inside an existing base, or create your own bases!

+## Final comments

+If you like using this template, have comments or suggestions, or anything else really, please leave a comment [here](https://swnkls.nl/en/posts/obsidian_as_an_eln) or send me a personal message [here](https://swnkls.nl/en/contact) - I would love to hear your feedback, and whether people find this useful!
+You can also open discussion or issues in GitHub if you know how to do that.